GabrielRaithz/robot-twitter-talker/README.md

 ## the INIT(Finally)

-To consume the twitter api we should first get the token and key, you can create yours following this guide (https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html).
+To consume the twitter api we should first get the token and key, you can create yours following this guide (https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html). and put the information in the config.js file

 _And the application runs with **Node.js** so you should have this installed._